austenito/austenito.com/source/_posts/2008-03-25-dailyprojectdata-with-rails.markdown

 The past month or so has been spent setting up [Hackystat][1] at work and hacking on a Rails [Daily Project Data][2] viewer.
 So far the going has been pretty slow.
 Several things came up like working on the [Netbeans Innovators Grant][3] proposal and preparing for a intern speech at the University of Hawaii.
-Excuses, excuses I know.The good thing is that tonight I came across a nifty Rails charting plugin called [Open Flash Chart][4] A cool hacker wrote a Rails wrapper around the php package.
+Excuses, excuses I know.

+The good thing is that tonight I came across a nifty Rails charting plugin called [Open Flash Chart][4].
+A cool hacker wrote a Rails wrapper around the php package.
 I did some quick plugin installation, copied some example code, and hooked it up to the data retrieved from the Daily Project Data webservice:

 [![][5] ][6]